roundware/roundware-api-docs/source/includes/_assets.md

 ```

 Get paginated list of Assets.
-Same filters as above apply.
+Same filters and ordering as above apply.

 ### HTTP Request